Évry, Essonne: History

 In 1965 Évry became part of the French new town initiative and took its current name.
 Before then it was known as "Évry-Petit-Bourg" and had a population of only a few thousand.

 When Évry was built, Orly was the primary international airport of France, and many international companies, such as Digital, Hewlett-Packard, and Alstom, established their head offices in Évry.
 However, with the expansion of Charles de Gaulle Roissy airport, all the larger companies have moved out, causing the downfall of the many smaller service companies which catered to the lunchtime needs of the thousands of staff who were either displaced or made redundant.

-Amongst the few international companies remaining are the hotel and catering firm of Accor and the supermarket chain of Carrefour.
-Although both have a postal Cedex address in Évry, geographically they are in Courcouronnes.

 The town has tried to counteract this exodus by increasing the capacity of the commercial center, the Agora, to 235 shops, mostly selling the same wares (54 ready-made women's wear, 14 shoe shops, 28 men's wear, 13 children's wear, 15 jewellers, 9 mobile phone shops, 9 opticians, and 19 restaurants and snack bars).
 The economy of the Agora has also been hit by the recession.
 A total of 29 shops and one restaurant are vacant.
 24 are on the upper level where the rents are almost double that of the lower level shops.
 During the week the car parks are now "pay by the hour" to discourage rail commuters from saturating the parking space during the day to the detriment of shoppers.
 Weekend parking is free.

 Another measure taken by the local authorities has been to declare certain quarters a "zone franche" which means that businesses starting up in these areas are exempt from corporation tax along with many other social benefits and aids which makes Évry an attractive town for future entrepreneurs.

-The Cathedral of the Resurrection, dedicated to Saint Corbinien, is one of the few 20th century cathedrals built in a truly modern style (see also Coventry Cathedral Basil Spence 1962, Liverpool Metropolitan Cathedral Frederick Gibberd 1967).
+The Cathedral of the Resurrection, dedicated to Saint Corbinien, is one of the few 20th-century cathedrals built in a truly modern style (see also Coventry Cathedral Basil Spence 1962, Liverpool Metropolitan Cathedral Frederick Gibberd 1967).
 The total cost was 13.72M€.
-The total surface is 1,600 m2, and it is 34m high.
+The total surface is 1,600 m2, and it is 34 m high.
 It can receive 1,400 people.
 Pope John Paul II made a visit on 22 August 1997, and although car parks were requisitioned as far away as Corbeil-Essonnes, apart from invited guests, fewer than 500 people turned out for the event, which means that Évry may hold the world record for the smallest crowd at a papal appearance.